katherinekowalski/EE-276/README.md

 ## Built with

-HTML and CSS
-Javascript and jQuery
+HTML, CSS, Javascript, and jQuery

 ## Authors